-- be incurred by you within the project period - be a direct cost of the project - be incurred by you for approved project audit activities - not be included under 'eligible special purpose expenditure' in appendix E - meet these eligible expenditure guidelines.
+- be incurred by you or your partner within the project period - be a direct cost of the project - be incurred by you for approved project audit activities - meet these eligible expenditure guidelines.

 How we verify eligible expenditure

 If your application is successful, we will ask you to verify the project budget that you provided in your application when we negotiate your grant agreement.
 You may need to provide evidence for major costs such as labour.